Sunnybabu-18/404Error_blooms_level/README.md

-# 404Error_blooms_level
+# blooms_level

-Welcome to **404Error_blooms_level** – a project inspired by the Bloom's Taxonomy learning framework!
+Welcome to **blooms_level** – a project inspired by the Bloom's Taxonomy learning framework!
 This repository aims to provide a structured approach to enhance your learning and understanding.
 Whether you’re a beginner or an advanced learner, there’s something here for everyone.

 ---